Detection techniques and investigation of different neutrino experiments: INTRODUCTION

 \section{INTRODUCTION}

-Wolfgang pauli, after postulating the existence of the neutrino -- a particle with no net charge and no mass, remarked during a visit to California Institute of Technology\cite{reines1996neutrino}: \begin{quote} \textit{I have done a terrible thing: I have postulated a particle that cannot be detected.} \end{quote}

-The excitement increased as a result of first-ever direct observation of electron anti-neutrino($\bar{\nu}_e$) by Clyde L. Cowan et al.\cite{cowan1956test} in 1956 from the Savannah river reactor plant in South Carolina.
-The discovery validated Wolfgang Pauli's\cite{pauli1930letter} idea of this new particle assumed in 1930 as a desperate remedy to the discrepancy in the beta decay spectrum.
-Thereafter, the physics community in various corners of the world started conducting underground experiments and a few experiments have been upgraded from time to time to understand this elusive particle.
-The other two active neutrinos \textit{viz.} muon neutrino($\nu_{\mu}$) and tau neutrino($\nu_{\tau}$) were directly observed in 1962 and 2000\cite{danby1962observation,kodama2001observation}.
+Wolfgang Pauli, after postulating the existence of the neutrino -- a particle with no net charge and no mass, remarked during a visit to California Institute of Technology\cite{reines1996neutrino}: \begin{quote} \textit{I have done a terrible thing: I have postulated a particle that cannot be detected.} \end{quote} Pauli was, however, proved wrong with the result of first-ever direct detection of electron anti-neutrino($\bar{\nu}_e$) by Clyde L. Cowan et al.\cite{cowan1956test} in 1956 from the Savannah river reactor plant in South Carolina.
+In other words, this discovery validated Pauli's idea\cite{pauli1930letter} of this new particle was assumed in 1930 as a desperate remedy to explain the discrepancy in the beta decay spectrum.
+Thereafter, the physics community in various corners of the world started conducting underground (\textit{in old mines, excavated beneath the mountains}), under water (\textit{on seabed}) and under ice experiments and a good number of experiments have been upgraded from time to time to understand better about this elusive particle.
+The other two active neutrinos \textit{viz.} muon neutrino($\nu_{\mu}$) and tau neutrino($\nu_{\tau}$) were directly observed in 1962\cite{danby1962observation} and 2000\cite{kodama2001observation}, respectively.
 Since then, the development in this field has been exponential.
-Now, we even know that neutrino carries a very tiny but significant amount of mass.
-The experiments detect the neutrinos\textit{(See fig.1)} from natural sources (\textit{solar, atmospheric and astrophysical}) and man-made sources (\textit{reactor and accelerator-based}) based on certain detection techniques like radiochemical methods, \~{C}erenkov detector (\textit{water, ice}), scintillation detectors (\textit{solid, liquid}), tracking calorimeter, nuclear emulsions, liquid argon etc.\\
+Now, we know that neutrino carries a very tiny but a non-zero mass.
+All the existing experiments detecting the neutrinos from natural sources (\textit{solar, atmospheric and astrophysical}) and man-made sources (\textit{reactor and accelerator-based})(Figure \ref{Fig.1}) are based on one of the detection techniques \textit{viz.} radiochemical methods, Cherenkov method (\textit{water, ice}), scintillation technique (\textit{solid, liquid}), tracking calorimeter, nuclear emulsions and liquid argon(LAr).\\ The three known neutrino flavour states ($\nu_{e}$, $\nu_{\mu}$, $\nu_{\tau}$) are expressed as quantum superpositions of three massive states $\nu_k$ $(k=1,2,3)$ with different masses $m_k$ with a 3$\times$3 unitary mixing matrix $U_{\alpha k}$($\alpha=e,\mu,\tau$), known as PMNS (Pontecorvo-Maki-Nakagawa-Sakata) matrix $U_{PMNS}$\cite{maki1962remarks,nakamura2010neutrino}, given by